 UNDP and the UN

-UNDP is helping to reinforce joint action on development in such forums as the Economic and Social Council and the General Assembly of the United Nations.
-Over the past years it has played an important role in fostering coordination in summits such as Financing for Development 2002 and the World Summit on Sustainable Development 2002.
+UNDP also reinforces joint action on development in such forums as the Economic and Social Council and the General Assembly of the United Nations.